-No matter your interest or level of involvement, the fact of the matter is that muscle endurance plays a huge role in just about aspects of the sports and fitness world.
+No matter your level of involvement, the fact of the matter is that muscle endurance plays a huge role in just about every aspect of sports and fitness.

 Whether you're a powerlifter looking to lift as much as you can for a single repetition, or a soccer player performing repetitive sprints, the ability to perform at your best, largely depends on the endurance of your muscles.

 Over the years, exercise scientists have developed a variety of different assessment techniques and have come up with several different methods and training programs specifically designed to improve muscular endurance.